JHPolarBear/BasicQuestSystem/README.md

 - Quest system reads quest data table from **csv** file (Quest/Quest_Table.csv), and create quest dictionary.

--  Player's quest records are saved in **csv** file and restored by quest data table.
+-  Player's quest records are saved in **csv** file and restored using quest data table.

 - Adopt **Observer pattern** to build quest system to interaction with player.
 	- By setting player as a "Subject" and quest system as an "Observer",